dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 If the member you intend to invoke is defined in the same class, then remove the `super.`.

-If the member isn’t defined, then either add the member to one of the superclasses or remove the invocation.
+If the member isn't defined, then either add the member to one of the superclasses or remove the invocation.

 ### unnecessary_cast